Ukraine girds for renewed Russian offensive on eastern front

 In reaction to the alleged atrocities outside Kyiv, the U.S. announced sanctions against Putin's two adult daughters and said it is toughening penalties against Russian banks.
 Britain banned investment in Russia and pledged to end its dependence on Russian coal and oil by the end of the year.

-The U.S. Senate planned to take up legislation Thursday to end normal trade relations with Russia and to codify President Joe Biden’s executive action banning the importation of Russian oil.
+The U.S. Senate planned to take up legislation Thursday to end normal trade relations with Russia and to codify President Joe Biden’s executive action banning imports of Russian oil.
 The trade suspension would allow Biden to enact higher tariffs on certain Russian imports.

 The European Union is also expected to take additional punitive measures, including an embargo on coal.

-The Kremlin has insisted its troops have committed no war crimes, charging that the images out of Bucha were staged by the Ukrainians.
+The Kremlin has insisted its troops have committed no war crimes and alleged the images out of Bucha were staged by the Ukrainians.

 More bodies were yet to be collected in Bucha.
 The Associated Press saw two in a house in a silent neighborhood.
 From time to time there was the muffled boom of workers clearing the town of mines and other unexploded ordnance.